A Parent’s guide on how to manage the stress of Homeschool

 As a homeschool parent, it’s important to remind yourself of just what an amazing job you are undertaking for your kids.
 This is an unpaid job with very little acknowledgement.

-So you need to be the person that rewards yourself for all the hard work that you are doing and the great things you have accomplished.
+So you need to be the person who rewards yourself for all the hard work that you are doing and the great things you have accomplished.
 Forget all the things that maybe you could have done better or the mini-meltdown you had hours before.

 Give yourself some praise, brag to your friends about the great things you have done, go and reward yourself with some retail therapy or have that extra glass of bubbly on Friday night.
-This is an extremely important exercise that you need to do for yourself and your mental health and wellbeing.
+This is an extremely important exercise that you need to do for yourself and your mental health and well-being.

 You need to speak nicely to yourself every day and then give yourself a reward that might be weekly or monthly.
 Once you are accepting and kind to yourself it becomes easier and easier to reward yourself without the guilt.